Rehab near Merseyside

 You may find that some treatments in private addiction clinics are covered by private insurance.

-How does residential (inpatient) rehab work in Merseyside?
+How does residential (inpatient) rehab work near Merseyside?

 While private and NHS options are available, NHS places are limited and entail assessment with waiting lists.
 Your GP will need to refer you for assessment.